wazuh/wazuh-dashboard-plugins/docker/README.md

 # Frontend development environments

-Install [Docker Desktop][0] as per its instructions, available for Windows, Mac and Linux (Ubuntu, Debian & Fedora).
+Install [Docker Desktop][0] as per its instructions (make sure that the docker compose version is 2.20.2 or higher), available for Windows, Mac and Linux (Ubuntu, Debian & Fedora).
 This ensures that the development experience between Linux, Mac and Windows is as similar as possible.